blacksquaresa/raww/README.md

 # Run as Web Worker
 Run a pure function as a web worker.

 This library will provide a method that hoists your function into a web worker, and returns a new function, with the same signature, that you can use to call it.
-You can use the new function interchangably with the ortiginal in your code.
+You can use the new function interchangeably with the original in your code.

 For TypeScript users we also include a decorator you can use to decorate a class method to run it in a web worker.
 Everything else about your code can run exactly the same way.